Magnolia ISD Early Childhood Services

 Child Find is a process designed to identify, locate, and evaluate individuals (birth through 21) with disabilities who may need special education services.

 Anyone can start the referral process.
 It can be a parent, doctor, teacher, relative or friend.
-They just need to call the Magnolia ISD Special Services office at 281-252-2111.
+They just need to call the Magnolia ISD Special Services office at 281-252-2111 or contact your zoned campus.

-Once a child is referred, the parent will be contacted by Magnolia ISD personnel and a decision will be made to determine if an assessment is needed to evaluate areas of concern.
+Once a child is referred, the parent will be contacted by Magnolia ISD personnel to move forward with an evaluation.
 The evaluation will be conducted by appropriately trained personnel.
 Upon completion of the evaluation, the parents or legal guardian will meet with the evaluation personnel to discuss the results, special education eligibility, and service options.

 Individuals qualify for special education services when they have one or more of the following disabilities, according to federal and state criteria: